-During pause, [II] will be displayed on the upper left of the image.
-Press < again to resume the slide show. - During auto playback, you can press the <INFO.> button to change the still photo display format (p.71). - During movie playback, you can adjust the sound volume by turning the dial. - During pause, you can press the <◄►> key to view another image. - During the slide show, auto power off will not take effect. - The display time may vary depending on the image. - To view the slide show on a TV set, see pages 218. - Upon purchase, the camera is not set for selecting the background music.
+- During auto playback, you can press the <INFO.> button to change the still photo display format (p.71). - During movie playback, you can adjust the sound volume by turning the dial. - During pause, you can press the <◄►> key to view another image. - During the slide show, auto power off will not take effect. - The display time may vary depending on the image. - To view the slide show on a TV set, see pages 218. - Upon purchase, the camera is not set for selecting the background music.
 You must first use EOS Utility (provided software) to copy the background music to the card.
-For details, see the EOS Utility Instruction Manual in the CD-ROM.
+For details, see the PDF EOS Utility Instruction Manual on the CD-ROM.